ryland548/ryland548/README.md

 <h2>Hello!
 I am Ryland.
 Here I code c++ projects such as Tetris and OpenGL Projects.</h2>

 <p>I primarily code in C++ but I am also strong in Python and HTML, CSS and JS.
 I have extensive knowledge in C++.
 I undertsand how to use a MAC.
-I can also VIDEO EDIT and I am familiar with WINDOWS.</p>
+I can also VIDEO EDIT and I am familiar with WINDOWS.
+I also have extensive knowledge in Adobe Illustrator and Adobe Premiere Pro.
+I can do web design and design any websites using any tools whether its coding it myself from scratch or using WIX or Google Sites, I can do it.</p>

 <h1>EXPERIENCED Skills</h1>